Barrett M468: Civilian market

-Fate of the M468
+Discontinuation

-The Barrett M468 rifle employed the same direct gas impingement system as the M4.
+The Barrett M468 rifle employed the same Stoner bolt and carrier piston system as the M4.
 The weakness of such a system is that it distributes hot gases and unburnt propellant directly into the rifle’s receiver, leading to overheating and potential stoppages if regular maintenance and cleaning protocols are overlooked.
 The cartridge was more powerful than the 5.56mm NATO, exacerbating this problem.
 This made the M468 less reliable than the M4 carbine it was trying to replace.
 Barrett was still selling its limited stock of the M468 but only as an upper receiver kit and not as a complete rifle up until 2010.

 The M468 has been largely replaced by its upgraded version, the Barrett REC7, which operates via a short stroke piston that minimizes the direct impingement rifle's issues with gases in the receiver.
 The 5.56mm NATO version of the REC-7 was submitted for the Enhanced Carbine trials for use by conventional forces in 2008.